The Bengaluru-based agritech startup transforming the food we consume and the lives of the farmers that produce it.

 “Tech needs to run without worrying anyone whose work depends on it.
 This is not a lifestyle company.
 Allocating tasks and creating story cards is not our style of working.
 We’re looking for people who can see things across the spectrum.
-At Clover everyone, including the founders, speaks with whoever is required to get things done.
+At Clover, everyone, including the founders, speaks with whoever is required to get things done.

 Our Flutter first approach played out very well for us.
 Our app was built and launched in Appstore and Playstore in 30 days.
 It’s simple and helped us make an impact during the second wave of the lockdown.
 If Flutter is a technology you are working on, we would invite you to connect with Sachin Sudheendra to see what we have done!
 You would love the new approach we have taken.
 We are now focusing on our Farmer app which is transforming our Farming community.

 Clover’s Culture and People practices are evolving.
-Benefits have been put in place that ensure employees and their families are supported during these uncertain times.
+Benefits have been put in place that ensures employees and their families are supported during these uncertain times.
 Their Total Rewards system is set up to be able to recognise people periodically and elevate them without having to wait for an entire year.
 Internships are also encouraged across all teams – Nanditha GB grew from being a Junior Agronomist in 2019 to Supply Planning Manager in 2020.
-Clover looks for people with an entrepreneurial mindset and have set up the ‘Total Rewards’ program to provide a market-relevant paycheck every month, an uncapped variable pay program designed to promote high performance, and an ESOP program where wealth created is shared with their people.
+Clover looks for people with an entrepreneurial mindset and has set up the ‘Total Rewards’ program to provide a market-relevant paycheck every month, an uncapped variable pay program designed to promote high performance, and an ESOP program where the wealth that’s created is shared with their people.

 “The photos on our app and website, and the farmer testimonials about Clover – those pictures are not from Shutterstock, and those testimonials are not from fake farmers.
 Those are real images of our farmers and the actual produce they cultivate every single day.”